-Conditions of mineral development licence
+194 Conditions of mineral development licence

-194.(1) Each mineral development licence shall be subject to-
+(1) Each mineral development licence shall be subject to-

-- (a) a condition that the holder shall carry out such activities (if any) for which the mineral development licence was granted and in accordance with this Act and the conditions of the mineral development licence and for no other purpose; and - (b) a condition that the holder shall, to the satisfaction of the Minister, provide for the control of the impact on the environment of any activities carried out under the authority of the mineral development licence; and - (c) a condition that the holder must rehabilitate the surface of the land covered by the mineral development licence to the Minister's satisfaction; and - (d) a condition that the holder, prior to the termination of the mineral development licence for whatever cause, shall remove all equipment and plant on or in the land comprised in the mineral development licence unless otherwise authorised in writing by the Minister; and

-- (e) a condition that without the prior approval in writing of the Minister the holder shall not obstruct or interfere with any right of access had at any time during the term of the mineral development licence by any person in respect of land the subject of the mineral development licence for so long as that right of access is exercised; and - (f) a condition that the holder shall not assign or mortgage the mineral development licence or any part thereof without the consent in writing of the Minister; and - (g) a condition that the holder must, when, and in the way, the Minister requires, give to the Minister- - (i) progress and final reports, accompanied by maps, sections, charts and other data giving full particulars and results of activities carried out on the area specified by the Minister, including details of costs incurred for specified periods within the term of the mineral development licence; and - (ii) materials obtained because of the holder's activities under the mineral development licence; and - (iii) an environmental management plan for the holder's activities under the mineral development licence; and - (h) a condition that the holder- - (i) shall pay the rental as prescribed; and - (ii) shall deposit as required by the Minister any security from time to time under this Act; and - (i) a condition that the holder shall comply with the provisions of this Act; and - (j) such other conditions as are prescribed; and - (k) such other conditions as are determined by the Minister.
+- (a) a condition that the holder shall carry out such activities (if any) for which the mineral development licence was granted and in accordance with this Act and the conditions of the mineral development licence and for no other purpose; and - (b) a condition that the holder must carry out improvement restoration for the mineral development licence; and - (c) a condition that the holder, prior to the termination of the mineral development licence for whatever cause, shall remove all equipment and plant on or in the land comprised in the mineral development licence unless otherwise authorised in writing by the Minister; and - (d) a condition that without the prior approval in writing of the Minister the holder shall not obstruct or interfere with any right of access had at any time during the term of the mineral development licence by any person in respect of land the subject of the mineral development licence for so long as that right of access is exercised; and - (e) a condition that the holder shall not assign or mortgage the mineral development licence or any part thereof without the consent in writing of the Minister; and - (f) a condition that the holder must, when, and in the way, the Minister requires, give to the Minister- - progress and final reports, accompanied by maps, sections, charts and other data giving full particulars and results of activities carried out on the area specified by the Minister, including details of costs incurred for specified periods within the term of the mineral development licence; and - (ii) materials obtained because of the holder's activities under the mineral development licence; and

+- (g) a condition that the holder- - (i) shall pay the rental as prescribed; and - (ii) shall deposit as required by the Minister any security from time to time under this Act; and - (h) a condition that the holder shall comply with the provisions of this Act; and - (i) such other conditions as are prescribed; and - (j) such other conditions as are determined by the Minister.

-(2) The Minister may from time to time, with the agreement of the holder of a mineral development licence vary any condition imposed by the
+(2) The Minister may from time to time, with the agreement of the holder of a mineral development licence vary any condition imposed by the Minister.

-Minister.